Urban Outfitters, Inc. (URBN) CEO Richard Hayne on Q1 2021 Results - Earnings Call Transcript

 Mark Altschwager

 Good evening, thanks for taking my question.
 Following-up on the rent and landlord discussion, I’m wondering, can you give us a sense of what percent of your store fleet has leases that are up for renewal over the next couple of years?
 You talked about how rent structures need to change in order for our store level economics to makes sense going forward.
-I guess I'm just wondering how long it might take to get the majority of your fleet to a place that you think is aligned with the new normal in terms of digital versus physical penetration.
+I guess I'm just wondering how long that it might take to get the majority of the fleet to a place that you think is aligned with the new normal in terms of digital versus physical penetration.

 Richard Hayne

-Okay Mark, about 50% of our stores leases are expiring in the next four years, and I think only a very, very few are longer than eight years.
+Okay Mark.
+About 50% of our stores leases are expiring in the next four years, and I think only a very, very few are longer than eight years.
 So it's a – you know I think we have a reasonably good ability to negotiate the ones that are coming up for renewal, the ones that are you know less current or having extended period.
-I think the emphasis rely on the fact that the landlords have to know that if they want to continue to have the same level of rent eight years from now, we're not going to be there, so we'll see what happens.
+I think what we have to do is rely on the fact that the landlords have to know that if they want to continue to have the same level of rent eight years from now, we're not going to be there, so we'll see what happens.

 Operator